 Members of the Audit & Governance Committee receive training annually prior to reviewing the Strategy for the following year.

 Other Items

-There are a number of additional items that the Authority is obliged by CIPFA or MHCLG to include in its Treasury Management Strategy.
+There are a number of additional items that the Authority is obliged by CIPFA or DLUHC to include in its Treasury Management Strategy for approval by Full Council.

 Policy on Use of Financial Derivatives: